-&lt;sup>1 Custom Fixed Income Benchmark: This benchmark is a blend of the Bloomberg Aggregate Index and the Bloomberg 1-3 Government/Credit Index weighted by the target allocation.
+1Custom Fixed Income Benchmark: This benchmark is a blend of the Bloomberg Aggregate Index and the Bloomberg 1-3 Government/Credit Index weighted by the target allocation.

-&lt;sup>2 Custom Real Estate Benchmark: This benchmark is a blend of the FTSE NAREIT Equity Index and the NCREIF NFI-ODCE Value Weight Net Index weighted by the target allocation.
+2 Custom Real Estate Benchmark: This benchmark is a blend of the FTSE NAREIT Equity Index and the NCREIF NFI-ODCE Value Weight Net Index weighted by the target allocation.

-&lt;sup>3 Custom Private Equity Benchmark: The long-term return objective is to exceed the public equity return.
-Given the appraisal-based valuation methodology and illiquid nature of the investments, the Private Equity allocation is benchmarked to actual PE returns for the purposes of calculating the Total Fund Policy target.
-The Refinitiv Cambridge is associated with the manager performance.
+3 Custom Private Equity Benchmark: The long-term return objective is to exceed the public equity return.
+Given the appraisal-based valuation methodology and illiquid nature of the investments, the Private Equity allocation is benchmarked to actual PE returns for the purposes of calculating the Total Fund Benchmark.
+The annual strategy review will use the Cambridge Universe information for benchmarking.

-&lt;sup>4 Custom Total Fund Policy Benchmark: This benchmark is a blend of the Asset Class benchmarks weighted by the target allocation.
+4 Custom Total Fund Policy Benchmark: This benchmark is a blend of the Asset Class benchmarks weighted by the target allocation.

-\Secured Overnight Financing Rate (SOFR)
+Secured Overnight Financing Rate (SOFR)